Select Page

 cape cod

 One of the most popular attractions on the Cape is the JFK Hyannis Museum and corresponding Kennedy Memorial.
 People flock to Hyannis to pay homage to our 35th president, who spent many idyllic times sailing in the ocean near his summer home in Hyannis Port.
 The monument, which is adorned with Kennedy’s image, looks over Lewis Bay.
 A small garden and fountain provide space for reflection.
 The museum is dedicated to preserving and promoting the legacy of JFK, his family and their deep connection to the Cape.
 Through a series of engaging multi-media displays and numerous photos, visitors are able to gain greater insight into Kennedy’s private and public life.
-The newest exhibit, “JFK at 100: Life and Legacy,” tells the story of our fallen president from his childhood through Election Day and beyond into the White House.
+The newest exhibit, at the time of my visit was “JFK at 100: Life and Legacy,” tells the story of our fallen president from his childhood through Election Day and beyond into the White House.
 Among the displays are rarely seen photos of Kennedy and his wife, Jackie, along with other family members, as well as pictures of life at the Kennedy Compound, often known as the Summer White House.

 cape cod